North Carolina Central visits Maryland-Eastern Shore after Ellis’ 22-point game - WTOP News

 Princess Anne, Maryland; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Maryland-Eastern Shore hosts the North Carolina Central Eagles after Devon Ellis scored 22 points in Maryland-Eastern Shore’s 71-61 victory against the Queens (NY) Knights.
+BOTTOM LINE: Maryland-Eastern Shore plays the North Carolina Central Eagles after Devon Ellis scored 22 points in Maryland-Eastern Shore’s 71-61 victory against the Queens (NY) Knights.

-The Hawks have gone 5-1 in home games.
-Maryland-Eastern Shore is fourth in the MEAC in team defense, allowing 72.3 points while holding opponents to 44.9% shooting.
+The Hawks are 5-1 on their home court.
+Maryland-Eastern Shore ranks third in the MEAC with 23.2 defensive rebounds per game led by Troy Hupstead averaging 5.7.

-The Eagles are 2-1 in conference play.
-North Carolina Central averages 76.1 points and has outscored opponents by 8.4 points per game.
+The Eagles are 2-1 in MEAC play.
+North Carolina Central leads the MEAC scoring 15.1 fast break points per game.

-Maryland-Eastern Shore averages 65.2 points per game, 2.5 fewer points than the 67.7 North Carolina Central gives up.
-North Carolina Central averages 76.1 points per game, 3.8 more than the 72.3 Maryland-Eastern Shore gives up.
+Maryland-Eastern Shore’s average of 6.6 made 3-pointers per game this season is only 0.9 more made shots on average than the 5.7 per game North Carolina Central allows.
+North Carolina Central averages 76.1 points per game, 3.8 more than the 72.3 Maryland-Eastern Shore gives up to opponents.

-The Hawks and Eagles match up Saturday for the first time in conference play this season.
+The Hawks and Eagles meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Tyler Mack is shooting 37.2% from beyond the arc with 2.1 made 3-pointers per game for the Hawks, while averaging 7.1 points.
-Troy Hupstead is averaging 13.1 points and eight rebounds over the last 10 games for Maryland-Eastern Shore.
+TOP PERFORMERS: Hupstead is scoring 13.1 points per game with 8.8 rebounds and 1.5 assists for the Hawks.
+Ellis is averaging 9.7 points and 5.1 rebounds over the last 10 games for Maryland-Eastern Shore.

-Fred Cleveland Jr. is averaging 15.4 points, 4.9 assists and 1.6 steals for the Eagles.
-Ja’Darius Harris is averaging 13.3 points over the last 10 games for North Carolina Central.
+Ja’Darius Harris is scoring 16.0 points per game and averaging 3.7 rebounds for the Eagles.
+Fred Cleveland Jr. is averaging 2.2 made 3-pointers over the last 10 games for North Carolina Central.

 LAST 10 GAMES: Hawks: 3-7, averaging 64.7 points, 36.1 rebounds, 11.3 assists, 7.1 steals and 1.9 blocks per game while shooting 38.7% from the field.
 Their opponents have averaged 68.2 points per game.